Experience rural Rajasthan on horseback

 How much does it cost?

 All of our Challenge Rides require a registration fee.
 This £300 fee is needed to secure your place on the trip and is non-refundable if for any reason you are unable to participate.
-Challengers are encouraged to fundraise to pay for the £500 donation element of the total funds required.
-The total minimum funds required are £3,400 and needs to be received by us eight weeks before your departure date.
-This money includes all tour costs and a donation to The British Horse Society; however, it doesn’t cover travel insurance, visa cost and spending money.
+Based on 10 riders the cost will be £2,452 plus flights and a £500 donation to BHS Welfare.
+These total funds are required eight weeks before departure and flights are booked with VentureCo as early as possible.
+This ground cost includes transfers, horses, accommodation, food and guides.
+Travel insurance and visa cost is not included but advice is provided.

 Now you’ve read about the Riding with Kings Challenge Ride, we’re sure you’ll want to know how to raise the money to get there.
 We’ve put together a list of fundraising tips to help you on your way.